Atleta-network/blockscout_deprecated/deploy/README.md

 In order to stop launched containers, run `docker-compose -d -f config_file.yml down`, replacing `config_file.yml` with the file name of the config which was previously launched.

-You can adjust BlockScout environment variables:
+You can adjust Atlascan environment variables:

 - for backend in `./envs/common-blockscout.env`
 - for frontend in `./envs/common-frontend.env`